Climate and Average Weather Year Round in Overland Park Kansas, United States

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Overland Park varies significantly throughout the year.

 The wetter season lasts 5.9 months, from March 31 to September 26, with a greater than 27% chance of a given day being a wet day.
-The chance of a wet day peaks at 45% on June 8.
+The month with the most wet days in Overland Park is June, with an average of 12.3 days with at least 0.04 inches of precipitation.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
 Based on this categorization, the most common form of precipitation in Overland Park changes throughout the year.

 Rain alone is the most common for 12 months, from January 18 to January 9.
-The highest chance of a day with rain alone is 45% on June 8.
+The month with the most days of rain alone in Overland Park is June, with an average of 12.3 days.

 Snow alone is the most common for 1.3 weeks, from January 9 to January 18.
-The highest chance of a day with snow alone is 5% on January 24.
+The month with the most days of snow alone in Overland Park is January, with an average of 1.4 days.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Overland Park experiences extreme seasonal variation in monthly rainfall.

 Rain falls throughout the year in Overland Park.
-The most rain falls during the 31 days centered around June 2, with an average total accumulation of 5.1 inches.
+The month with the most rain in Overland Park is June, with an average rainfall of 4.9 inches.

-The least rain falls around January 13, with an average total accumulation of 0.5 inches.
+The month with the least rain in Overland Park is January, with an average rainfall of 0.5 inches.

-The snowy period of the year lasts for 4.0 months, from November 19 to March 21, with a sliding 31-day liquid-equivalent snowfall of at least 0.1 inches.
-The most snow falls during the 31 days centered around January 31, with an average total liquid-equivalent accumulation of 0.3 inches.
+The snowy period of the year lasts for 4.0 months, from November 19 to March 21, with a sliding 31-day snowfall of at least 1.0 inches.
+The month with the most snow in Overland Park is January, with an average snowfall of 3.3 inches.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.